100 Level Courses

 This course is graded on the Undergraduate Regular scale.

-GOVT 332: Government and Politics of the Middle East and North Africa.
+GOVT 332: Politics of the Middle East and North Africa.
 3 credits.

 Societies of Middle East and North Africa and their response to impact of internal sociocultural-political determinants and external forces.
 Focuses on contemporary politics, ideologies, popular manifestations, institutions, and operations.Offered by Schar Govt/International Affrs.
 Limited to three attempts.